Stellantis/stellantis.github.io/webapi/b2b-4-Monitor.md

 - The callback will be **send once** 10 callback's responses are ready to be send or 300s after triggering.
 - The callback will be **send to** your "http://my.dn/monitors/cb1" webhook with the vin of the vehicle as a query path param and your Basic authentication in HTTP header.
 - In the **JSON response**, you will find the alerts and status of the corresponding vehicle.
-- This monitor is **triggered** if the vehicle's charging is lower than 80% and if it goes out of an 50.5km radius circle of the center of Paris, France.
+- This monitor is **triggered** if the vehicle's electric autonomy is lower than 80% and if it goes out of an 50.5km radius circle of the center of Paris, France.

-**An other possible monitor to detect heatwave :**
+**An other example monitor to detect heatwave :**

 ```json
 {